awesomephant/blog/posts/monolith.md

 In this view, the monolith is less of a sculpture and more of a *prop* in an elaborate outdoor set, surrounded by unwitting extras.

-{% fig "/assets/monolith/toppled.PNG" "The Monolith toppled" "alt" "Michael James Newlands / [The New York Times](https://www.nytimes.com/2020/12/01/arts/design/utah-monolith-removed-instagram.html)" "small" %}
+{% fig "/assets/monolith/toppled.PNG" "The Monolith toppled" "The Utah monolith is toppled in a blurry cellphone photo" "Michael James Newlands / [The New York Times](https://www.nytimes.com/2020/12/01/arts/design/utah-monolith-removed-instagram.html)" "small" %}

 In fact, the cellphone images of the toppled Monolith show that it was built exactly like the prototypical Hollywood prop: not of solid metal, but thin sheets of aluminium mounted to a hidden plywood frame {% fn "Incidentally, you could see this as an argument against the idea that the Monolith is a sculpture by McKracken - his are made of stainless steel."%}.